peteroupc/peteroupc.github.io/graphics.md

 [^17]: Home computers include IBM PC compatibles, PC-88 and PC-98 families, ZX-Spectrum, Atari ST family, MSX family, Commodore 64, Amiga family, Commodore PET and VIC-20, BBC Micro, Amstrad CPC, Acorn Archimedes, Tandy TRS-80, Sharp X68000, Apple II, and computers running MS-DOS, Windows (up to Windows 98), Macintosh operating system (Mac OS) up to 9.x, NeXTSTEP, OS/2, or X Window System.

 [^18]: Videotex is a communication system involving video screens.
 Some videotex protocols supported exchanging images and line drawings in addition to text, and it's these that are of particular interest.
-One example of a videotex standard is CSA T500-1983/ANSI X3.110-1983, the North American Presentation Layer Protocol Syntax.
+See the videotex references in "Further Reading".
 However, distribution of video games over videotex seems to be rare; an early example is _Dire Straits_ (1982).

 [^19]: Examples are:<br>(1) The [**Sharp MI-Zaurus**](https://dench.flatlib.jp/app/chiraks_em) (2000).<br>(2) Cellular and feature phones that came with Java Micro Edition, its Mobile Information Device Profile (MIDP, [**Java specification request 37**](https://jcp.org/en/jsr/detail?id=37) and [**JSR 118**](https://jcp.org/en/jsr/detail?id=118)), and extensions (especially [**JSR 184, Mobile 3D Graphics API**](https://jcp.org/en/jsr/detail?id=184)).<br>(3) Feature phones and smartphones that supported the [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 specification (either the Common profile or the Common-Lite profile with fixed-point but not floating-point arithmetic).